-British Prime Minister Theresa May has been tasked with handling the Brexit after supplanting the disgraced David Cameron, who opposed the project vehemently.
+British Prime Minister Theresa May has been tasked with handling the Brexit negotiations after supplanting the disgraced David Cameron, who opposed the project vehemently.
 She has blundered the situation so disgracefully that her entire government now hangs in the balance.

 May is pushing an incredibly unpopular Brexit deal that makes a mockery of the entire referendum that was approved by voters back in 2016.
 It is unexpected that the House of Commons will approve her deal.
 When she claimed today that “we will leave the E.U. in a smooth and orderly way,” Parliament embarrassed her by laughing in her face publicly.

 It’s getting worse and worse for May as she proves she doesn’t have what it takes to lead the Commonwealth.
 Dominic Raab, the UK’s second Brexit secretary, and Esther McVey, UK work and pensions secretary, both have resigned in protest of May’s incompetent bumbling of the entire Brexit situation.

 “No democratic nation has ever signed up to be bound by such an extensive regime, imposed externally without any democratic control over the laws to be applied, nor the ability to decide to exit the arrangement,” Raab said in his resignation letter.

 Those aren’t the first public officials who were forced to resign from the fledgling leader’s regime in order to keep their dignity, as former Brexit minister Steve Baker left months ago.
 The Conservative Party politician talked to The Schpiel and expressed his disdain with May’s Brexit agreement for gutting British sovereignty at the behest of international oligarchs and bureaucrats.